 The broad allowance for educational and/or administrative experience recognizes that strong leaders arise through diverse pathways.
 These areas of expertise are important when identifying and appointing a program director.
 The choice of a program director should be informed by the mission of the program and the needs of the community.
 In certain circumstances, the program and Sponsoring Institution may propose and the Review Committee may accept a candidate for program director who fulfills these goals but does not meet the three-year minimum.

-II.A.3.b)

-must include current certification in the specialty for which they are the program director by the American Board of Medical Genetics and Genomics (ABMGG) if available for their field of study, or specialty qualifications that are acceptable to the Review Committee; (Core)

-[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this specialty]

-II.A.3.b).(1)

-The program director must be certified by the ABMGG and actively participating in the ABMGG's Continuing Certification Program in clinical biochemical genetics.
-(Core)

-II.A.3.c)

-must include ongoing contributions to clinical care.
-(Core)

-Background and Intent: A program director is a role model for faculty members and post-doctoral fellows.
-The program director must participate in contributing to clinical care consistent with the specialty.
-This activity will allow the program director to role model the Core Competencies for the faculty members and post-doctoral fellows.

-II.A.3.d)

-The program director should be a full-time faculty member, and must be based at the primary clinical site.
-(Detail)

-II.A.4.
-Program Director Responsibilities

-The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; post-doctoral fellow recruitment and selection, evaluation, and promotion of post-doctoral fellows, and disciplinary action; supervision of post-doctoral fellows; and post-doctoral fellow education in the context of contributions to patient care.
-(Core)

-The program director must:

-be a role model of professionalism; (Core)
+II.A.3.b) must include current certification in the specialty for which they are the program director by the American Board of Medical Genetics and Genomics (ABMGG) if available for their field of study, or specialty qualifications that are acceptable to the Review Committee; (Core) [Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this specialty] II.A.3.b).(1) The program director must be certified by the ABMGG and actively participating in the ABMGG's Continuing Certification program in the specialty(ies) in which they are certified.
+(Core) II.A.3.b).(2) If the program director is certified by the ABMGG in only clinical molecular genetics and genomics or only clinical cytogenetics and genomics, there must be an associate program director with certification in the complementary specialty area, or laboratory genetics and genomics.
+(Core) II.A.3.c) must include ongoing contributions to clinical care.
+(Core) post-doctoral fellows. care consistent with t nt: A program director is a role model for faculty members and The program director must participate in contributing to clinical he specialty.
+This activity will allow the program director to role etencies for the faculty members and post-doctoral fellows.
+II.A.3.d) The program director should be a full-time faculty member, and must be based at the primary clinical site.
+(Detail) II.A.4.
+Pr ogram Director Responsibilities ac sc ev ac ne program director must have responsibility, authority, and ecountability for: administration and operations; teaching and sholarly activity; post-doctoral fellow recruitment and selection, raluation, and promotion of post-doctoral fellows, and disciplinary stion; supervision of post-doctoral fellows; and post-doctoral llow education in the context of contributions to patient care.
+(Core) II.A.4.a) The program director must: II.A.4.a).(1) be a role model of professionalism; (Core)